I have an earache and my jaw hurts!

 This is something we commonly hear as doctors.
 The pain in the jaw can be related to a number of causes, and the symptoms can vary form one person to the other.
 Recognizing it early, and dealing with the problem can help in giving tremendous amount of relief.

-Medically speaking, your jaw joint is the Temporomandibular joint, which is a ball and socket joint and connects your mandible i.e. the lower jaw to the bones of the skull and helps in the movement like opening and closing of the mouth and is surrounded by a number of muscles, which helps it in its functioning.
-The diseases related to the temporomandibular joint are classified under the Temporomandibular Joint Diseases ( TMDs ) .
+Medically speaking, your jaw joint is the Temporomandibular joint, which is a ball and socket joint and connects your mandible i.e. the lower jaw to the bones of the skull and helps in movement like opening and closing of the mouth and is surrounded by several muscles, which helps it in its functioning.
+The diseases related to the temporomandibular joint are classified under Temporomandibular Joint Diseases ( TMDs ).

 What are the Causes of Jaw Pain?

-There can be a number of reasons you might be experiencing pain in and around your jaw.
+There can be several reasons you might be experiencing pain in and around your jaw.

 Temporomandibular Joint Disorder (TMD)